DrK-Lo/lotterhoslabprotocols/TroubleshootingCellprofiler.md

+---
+layout: page
-# 2019-07-01 - KBW - Troubleshooting CellProfiler Installation
+title: Troubleshooting CellProfiler Installation
+subtitle: Steps to take if errors occur during installation
+---

 When initially trying to use CellProfiler, I had some issues during the installation process.
 This was primarily due to the fact that CellProfiler only uses Python 2.7 (They are developing a new version that will be built on Python 3) and is fairly sensitive to versions of libraries it needs.
 Also, I was having some issues with permissions as well.
 I will walk through these issues here.